hauler-dev/hauler-docs/docs/intro.md

 :::caution

-This project is still in active development and _not_ Generally Available (GA).
+**Hauler and it's documentation are currently in active development and *not Generally Available (GA)* at this time.**

 Most of the core functionality and features are ready for use, but may have breaking changes in future releases.
-Please review the **[Known Issues and Limitations](/docs/known-limits)**!
+Please help us by submitting any issues via **[GitHub Issues](https://github.com/rancherfederal/hauler-docs/issues)** and make sure to review the **[Known Issues and Limitations](/docs/known-limits)**!

 :::